LET US KNOW WHAT YOU THINK

 Directions

-Thoroughly wash your rice, rinsing at least three times to remove most of the starch.
+Thoroughly wash the rice under cold water.
 Add the drained rice to a saucepan with the bashed cardamom pods, cloves, turmeric, bay leaves, and a generous pinch of smoked salt (or regular is fine).
 Add twice the amount of water, bring to a boil, then cover with a lid.
 Lower the heat and leave to gently simmer for 15 mins.

-Meanwhile, heat a glug of olive oil in a wide frying pan.
+Meanwhile, heat a three tablespoons of olive oil in a wide frying pan.
 Toast the chilli flakes, smoked paprika, mustard seeds, cumin seeds, garam masala, and curry leaves for a minute or so until popping and fragrant.
-Add the finely sliced onion, ginger, grated carrot, and another big pinch of smoked sea salt.
-Stir and lower the heat, continuing to fry until gently soft and a bit coloured.
+Add the finely sliced onion, ginger, grated carrot, and another pinch of smoked sea salt.
+Stir and lower the heat, continuing to fry until gently soft and a bit coloured - roughly 7-8 minutes.

 Now, set a pot of water boiling.
 Boil your eggs for 6 mins (for soft-set), before removing them into a bowl of cold water.

-Stir a big blob of butter into your spiced onion mix, followed by the drained chickpeas.
-Heat through.
-Uncover your rice and fish out the bay leaves.
+Stir a big blob of butter into your spiced onion mix, followed by the drained chickpeas and frozen peas.
+Gently heat for about 3-4 minutes until warmed through.
+Uncover the rice and fish out the bay leaves.
 Stir the rice through everything else.

 Peel and halve your eggs, then scatter over the top.
-Serve with lemon wedges, lots of chopped fresh parsley, and lime pickle.
+Serve with lemon wedges, lots of chopped fresh parsley and pickles of choice.

 More Recipes